 Standardisation training

-We’ve listened to your feedback, and standardisation training materials will now be available directly on our website instead of on our Portal.
+We’ve listened to your feedback, and standardisation training materials are now available directly on our website instead of on our Portal.
 We’ve made this change to make access to these materials quicker and easier for you.

-The materials are available to download from each T Level qualification page, by navigating to the provider standardisation section, which is located within the ‘Support Materials’ tab.
+The materials are available to download from each T Level qualification page, by clicking on the ‘Support Materials’ tab and selecting the provider standardisation drop down menu..

 ______________________________________________________